-2) What are 3 things that you thought were not that important but were important when you reached certain points in your life?
+2) What are three things you thought were not that important but important when you reached specific points in your life?
 Can you explain why these things are more important now?

-3) If you had the power to change, add, or remove anything in this world, what would that be?
+3) What would that be if you had the power to change, add, or remove anything in this world?

-5) In your view, what are your 2 strongest traits as a person?
+5) In your view, what are your 2 most vital traits as a person?

-7) In just 3 sentences, can you describe what life has taught you so far?
+7) In just three sentences, can you describe what life has taught you so far?

 8) Do you believe in things like astral projection or psychic powers?
 Do you think they are real, or is it all just in our heads?
 Have you seen or heard of people who have such powers?

-9) Do you think sex can be as incredible as it is pictured on television or in the movies?
+9) Do you think sex can be as incredible as pictured on television or in the movies?

-10) What do you think is the most important thing when it comes to making love?
+10) What do you think is the most important thing about making love?